Shooting Low Light Portraits with the Canon EOS R at the Bristol Christmas Market

 The autofocus system on the Canon EOS R is great.

-Firstly, the autofocus system on the Canon EOS R is great.
+Firstly, the autofocus system on the Canon EOS R (now discontinued) is great.
 With 5655 autofocus positions able to focus down to -6EV, I was able to happily leave the focus mode to wide with facial tracking on and let it do its thing.
 The camera's autofocus locked on to my model's face quickly and precisely.
 The EOS R also has eye-autofocus, a feature that also prompted me to switch to Sony.
 Eye-autofocus works well on the EOS R but is an automatic feature unlike on the Sony where it is programmable to a custom button.
 Still, it worked great and is a feature that other competitors still lack.

 The EOS R has an ISO range of 100 to 40,000 and a better signal-to-noise ratio than its rivals across the board.
 I certainly noticed how well this camera performed in low light using higher ISOs.
 I photographed a lot of my images at ISO 1600 without the need to do any post-production noise reduction.
 The superior ISO performance allowed me, for the most part, to maintain faster shutter speeds via increasing the sensitivity of the sensor to the small amount of light available with minimal image degradation.